Orbit Closures and Invariants: Notation and Preliminaries

 \subsection{Group actions and quotients}

 The main result of this paper, Theorem \ref{thm:mainthm}, concerns quotients of affine varieties by reductive algebraic group actions.
 Let $X$ be an affine $G$-variety.
 As noted above, $G$ acts on $k[X]$, and we can form the subring $k[X]^G \subseteq k[X]$ of $G$-invariant functions on $X$.
 It follows from \cite{nagata2} and \cite{haboush0} that $k[X]^G$ is finitely generated, and hence we can form an affine variety denoted $X/G$ with coordinate ring $k[X/G] = k[X]^G$.
 Moreover, the inclusion $k[X]^G \hookrightarrow k[X]$ gives rise to a morphism from $X$ to $X/G$, which we shall denote by $\pi_{X,G}:X \to X/G$.
-The map $\pi_{X,G}$ has the following properties \cite[Thm.\ A.1.1]{mumford}, \cite[Thm.\ 3.5]{newstead}, \cite[$\S$2]{BaRi}: \begin{itemize} \item[(i)] $\pi_{X,G}$ is surjective; \item[(ii)] $\pi_{X,G}$ is constant on $G$-orbits in $X$; \item[(iii)] $\pi_{X,G}$ separates disjoint closed $G$-invariant subsets of $X$; \item[(iv)] each fibre of $\pi_{X,G}$ contains a unique closed $G$-orbit, and $\pi_{X,G}$ determines a bijective map from the set of closed $G$-orbits in $X$ to $X/G$; \item[(v)] $X/G$ is a {\em categorical quotient} of $X$: that is, for every variety $V$ and every morphism $\psi\colon X\ra V$ which is constant on $G$-orbits, there is a unique morphism $\psi_G\colon X/G\ra V$ such that $\psi= \psi_G\circ \pi_{X,G}$. \end{itemize} We say that $\pi_{X,G}\colon X\ra X/G$ is a {\em geometric quotient} if the fibres of $\pi_{X,G}$ are precisely the $G$-orbits.
+The map $\pi_{X,G}$ has the following properties \cite[Thm.\ A.1.1]{mumford}, \cite[Thm.\ 3.5]{newstead}, \cite[$\S$2]{BaRi}: \begin{itemize} \item[(i)] $\pi_{X,G}$ is surjective; \item[(ii)] $\pi_{X,G}$ is constant on $G$-orbits in $X$; \item[(iii)] $\pi_{X,G}$ separates disjoint closed $G$-invariant subsets of $X$; \item[(iv)] each fibre of $\pi_{X,G}$ contains a unique closed $G$-orbit, and $\pi_{X,G}$ determines a bijective map from the set of closed $G$-orbits in $X$ to $X/G$; \item[(v)] $X/G$ is a {\em categorical quotient} of $X$: that is, for every variety $V$ and every morphism $\psi\colon X\ra V$ which is constant on $G$-orbits, there is a unique morphism $\psi_G\colon X/G\ra V$ such that $\psi= \psi_G\circ \pi_{X,G}$. \end{itemize} (This means $\pi_{X,G}$ is a {\em good quotient} in the sense of \cite[Chapter 3, $\S4$, p57]{newstead}.
+More generally, if $X$ is a quasi-projective $G$-variety and $\pi$ is a map from $X$ to another quasi-projective variety $Y$ then we call $\pi$ a good quotient if it is an affine map and satisfies (i)--(v) above.)
+We say that $\pi_{X,G}\colon X\ra X/G$ is a {\em geometric quotient} if the fibres of $\pi_{X,G}$ are precisely the $G$-orbits.
 This is the case if and only if every $G$-orbit is closed (for instance, if every $G$-orbit has the same dimension---e.g., if $G$ is finite).

 If $\phi:Y\to X$ is a $G$-equivariant morphism of affine $G$-varieties, then the restriction of the comorphism to $k[X]^G$ induces a natural morphism from $Y/G$ to $X/G$, which we shall denote by $\phi_G$.
 In a special case of this construction, we have the following result, which follows from \cite[Thm.\ 3.5, Lem.\ 3.4.1]{newstead}.